 There are two private apartment complexes immediately adjacent to the campus and across from the MSU Football Stadium that are not affiliated with MSU.
-Visitors sometimes assume that those apartment buildings are part of the campus, but the institution has no written agreement with those apartment complexes to provide student housing.
-Thus, there are no MSU staff members assigned to those buildings and the policies, procedures, and statistics for those buildings are not addressed in the Annual Fire Safety Report.
-Furthermore, crime statistics are not provided for those private apartment buildings in the Annual Security Report.
+Visitors sometimes assume that those apartment complexes are part of the campus, but the institution has no written agreement with those apartment complexes to provide student housing.
+Thus, there are no MSU staff members assigned to those buildings and the policies, procedures, and statistics for those buildings are not addressed in the Annual Security and Fire Safety Report.
+Furthermore, crime statistics are not provided for those private apartment complexes in the Annual Security and Fire Safety Report.